abstools/metviz/README.md

 # metviz

-A tool to relay a metric log to a monitoring backend.
+A tool that relays metrics (as time-series) from an HTTP endpoint in an ABS model to InfluxDB for visualization.

 ## Installation